Conservative holiness movement: Entire Sanctification

+John Wesley, who articulated the doctrine, taught that those who had been entirely sanctified would be perfect in love, engaging in works of piety and works of mercy—both of which are characteristic of a believer's growing in grace.

 Plain lifestyle

-Members of the Conservative Holiness movement generally hold that the lifestyle restrictions found in the New Testament are still binding today and must be literally followed.
+Members of the Conservative Holiness movement generally hold that the lifestyle restrictions found in the New Testament are still binding today and must be followed.
 This generally shows up in areas of entertainment, keeping the Sunday Sabbath, and modest clothing.

+This is taught in the doctrine of outward holiness (for Methodist denominations in the conservative holiness movement), the testimony of simplicity (for Quaker yearly meetings in the conservative holiness movement), the doctrine of nonconformity to the world (for River Brethren denominations in the conservative holiness movement), and the principle of separation from the world (for Restorationist denominations in the conservative holiness movement).

 Though there is variety in application of these principles, there is general consensus that they must be followed.
-"Conservatives emphasize a careful approach to forming lifestyle."

 History

 The Holiness movement was largely contained within mainline Methodism during the 19th century, with some members of the holiness movement continuing to remain in the mainline Methodist Churches to this day (the "stay-inners").
 Wesleyan-Holiness doctrine influenced adherents of other denominations as well.
 By the 1880s a persistent wave of "come-outism" was beginning to gather steam.
 The come-outers were concerned that mainline Methodism had begun to water-down Holiness teachings and even shun its more outspoken proponents.

 The majority of the denominations which now comprise the Conservative holiness movement were once among a number of Holiness movement groups which had a history of coming out or having left mainline Methodism to teach and practice Holiness doctrine uninhibited.
 The denominations that left mainline Methodism and the mainstream holiness movement to form the conservative holiness movement did so because they saw a relaxation of the prohibitions on certain behaviours that they considered to be "worldly".
 The list of prohibitions varies from denomination to denomination, but the prohibitions include the wearing of gold (which includes wedding rings), television in the home (an extension to previous bans on theater patronage), women not cutting their hair (in accordance with historic interpretations of I Corinthians 11), the prohibition of men wearing shorts, the prohibition of women wearing short skirts, and the prohibition of patronizing sporting events on the Sunday Sabbath.
 Members of denominations in the conservative holiness movement align themselves with the temperance movement and practice teetotalism, thus abstaining from alcohol and other drugs.
 Each major denomination enforces some of the disciplines listed above, so there is some variation amongst the groups.
 It is these disciplines that characterize the Churches of the conservative holiness movement.